simonhaemmerle/msdp-setup/README.md

 helm install pg-superset -f prerequisites/pg-superset.yaml oci://registry-1.docker.io/bitnamicharts/postgresql
 ```

+> As soon as MSDP allows for a LAN connection to be defined during nodepool creation this should be replaced with a Managed Postgres available through the IONOS DBaaS offerings.

 ## Example deployment

-To perform an example deployment using the Superset operator we can simply pass the custom resources like so:
+To perform an example deployment using the Superset operator we can simply pass the custom resource like so:

 ```shell
 kubectl apply -f resources/superset.yaml
 ```

 To visit the Superset UI simply run `stackablectl services list` to get the correct endpoint.
-For more infos on stackablectl visit https://github.com/stackabletech/stackablectl.
+For more information on stackablectl - a Stackable-native command-line tool - visit [this GitHub repository](https://github.com/stackabletech/stackablectl).

+> To find resource blueprints please visit either the [official documentation](https://docs.stackable.tech/home/stable/operators/) or the [Stackable GitHub repositories](https://github.com/stackabletech).
+Please make sure to use resources for the **correct Stackable release verion** - the version is defined in the Terraform configuration file.

 ## Tidying up

+This command will delete the Kubernetes secret and the SupersetCluster resource which will then trigger the operator to remove the Superset deployment.

 ```shell
 kubectl delete -f resources/superset.yaml
 ```

+To delete the Postgres and its PVC use the following two commands:

 ```shell
 helm delete pg-superset